-good coat of paint is a Α. building's best defense against the elements.
+A good coat of paint is a building's best defense against the elements.
 Paint protects wood siding and trim from deterioration by shedding moisture.
 The exterior of a building will need a new coat of paint about every five to eight years.
 This routine maintenance job is especially important to protect historic materials.

 Cracks, blistering, peeling or exposed bare wood are signs of paint failure.
-In many cases, this is due to normal weather-Sometimes, moisture ing. problems, such as improper roof drainage, cause paint failure.
-THESE PROBLEMS SHOULD BE SOLVED BEFORE RE-PAINTING, OR THE NEW COAT WILL FAIL ALMOST IMMEDIATELY.
+In many cases, this is due to normal weathering.
+Sometimes, moisture problems, such as improper roof drainage, cause paint failure.
+These problems should be solved before repainting, or the new coat will fail almost immediately.
 Other causes of paint failure could be mistakes in application of previous coats, inadequate surface preparation, or incompatibility between the paint and the surface being painted.
 In these cases, the improperly applied coats will have to be removed, and the exposed surface prepared for a new coat.

 Most of the existing buildings in Powell have several layers of paint.
 Removing all of these layers is not necessary or desirable.
 Paint should be removed only to the next sound layer using the gentlest effective means.
-If an existing layer appears to be adhering well to previous coats, then it can be considered a sound layer, and new paint should adhere to it well.
+If an existing layer appears to be adhering well to previous coats, then it can be considered a layer, and new paint adhere to it well.
 When repainting an existing building, it is appropriate to use original colors.
-Original colors can sometimes be determined by doing paint scrapings or analysis.
+Original colors can sometimes be determined by doing paint scrapingsoranalysis.
 Although scraping can be done by amateurs, it is recommended that an expert be consulted.
-Colors may have changed due to chemical makeup of paint and weathering. Ιt may be difficult to determine paint, the exact sequence of unless one has experience in paint analysis.
-If the original colors can not be deteror are not desirable, mined, the color quidelines which follow should be to used create a suitable color scheme.
+Colors may have changed due to chemical makeup of paint and weathering.
+It may be difficult to determine the exact sequence of paint, unless one has experience in paint analysis.
+If the original colors can not be determined, or are not desirable, the color guidelines which follow should be used to create a suitable color scheme.

 Paint color is an important visual choice.
 The color guidelines which follow apply for existing buildings or new construction within the Historic District.
-In genercolors used in the al, Historic District should be muted, dark, and earth-toned.
-Livelier colors should be limited to trim, or one accent such as a door.
-Avoid piece, extremely bright, pure colors, using two colors of the or intensity.
-DO NOT USE same Semi-gloss HIGH GLOSS PAINT. may be acceptable for high maintenance areas, such as and porch floors, stairs, doors.
+In general, colors used in the Historic District should be muted, dark, and earth-toned.
+Livelier colors should be limited to trim, or one accent piece, such as a door.
+Avoid extremely bright, pure colors, or using two colors of the same intensity.
+DO NOT USE HIGH GLOSS PAINT.
+Semi-gloss may be acceptable for high maintenance areas, such as porch floors, stairs, and doors.
 Relatively simple color schemes were the most popular during the 19th and early 20th centuries, and are the most appropriate for use in the Historic District.
-The simpler the building, the fewer colors should be used.
+The simpler the building, the fever colors should be used.
 Since Powell architecture is relatively simple, color schemes should be kept to two or three colors.
-More elaborate buildwith recognizable ings, such as Italianate, styles, Queen Anne, and Eastlake, may . be enlivened by the use of a variety of tints and shades of basic colors.

-A building can be divided into five basic parts for colors: the base; the body; the trim;

-doors, windows, and stairs; and the roof.
-The base, usually the foundation, will have color inherent in the the material out of which it is constructed.
-The body, ΟΣ background color should be compatible with the foundation material, especially if the foundation has strong inherent color, such as the reds and purples of glazed block.
+More elaborate buildings, with recognizable styles, such as Italianate, Queen Anne, and Eastlake, may be enlivened by the use of a variety of tints and shades of basic colors.
+A building can be divided into five basic parts for colors: the base; the body; the trim; doors, windows, and stairs; and the roof.
+The base, usually the foundation, will have the color inherent in the material out of which it is constructed.
+The body, or background color should be compatible with the foundation material, especially if the foundation has strong inherent color, such as the reds and purples of glazed block.